yuvalmGS/gigaspaces-wiki-jekyll/sbp/map-reduce-pattern---executors-example.markdown

 {% endhighlight %}

+{% note %}
-{note}The `context:component-scan` , `os-remoting:service-exporter` and `os-remoting:annotation-support` used to allow the system to locate classes annotated with `RemotingService` and export these implicitly.{note}
+The `context:component-scan` , `os-remoting:service-exporter` and `os-remoting:annotation-support` used to allow the system to locate classes annotated with `RemotingService` and export these implicitly.
+{% endnote %}

 ## Service Result Reducer
 The Service Result Reducer is called at the client side and aggregates results sent from all invoked services (collocated with all space partitions).